The administration app for clubs, groups, teams and associations.

 What does that mean for you as a club?

-All of these points don't mean that you can't use WhatsApp as a club.
-Small privately guided groups for quick communication are absolutely allowed.
-The emphasis is also on “private.”
-What is a no-go under the General Data Protection Regulation is the content and targeted communication of clubs about it.
-E.g. appointment management, meeting information and announcements.
+None of this means that you are not allowed to use WhatsApp as a club.
+Small, privately managed groups for quick communication are absolutely permitted.
+The key word here is “private.”
+What is not permitted under the General Data Protection Regulation is the content and the targeted club communication that takes place through it.
+This includes, for example, scheduling, information about meetings, and announcements.

 Save not only time, but also money!